pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Rabbit.md

 #### >64k memory model

-The Rabbit processors are capable of adressing 1M of total memory using an efficient bank-switching scheme.
+The Rabbit processors are capable of addressing 1M of total memory using an efficient bank-switching scheme.
 This is not used currently and the programs are limited to max 64k.
 See the www.rabbitsemiconductor.com site for more documentation on the segment registers.

 #### Drivers